curious-builder76/dtypes/README.md

-# A collection of simple data types.
+# A collection of simple data structures.

 - This repository consists of data structures that C lacks naturay.
 - The repository has minimal C dependency.